Monday, November 4, 2024

 So, goodbye, Duane.

-I hope you are where, in the summer, the fishing is good and the mosquitoes (mostly) leave you alone.
-When winter comes, I hope you will be able to ride free on your sled, with whichever buddies you have there (you'll probably find some new ones, knowing you and your charismatic ways), out in the wilderness you loved so well.
+I hope you are where the fishing is good and the mosquitoes (mostly) leave you alone.
+When winter comes, I hope you and whichever buddies you have there (you'll probably add some new ones to the crew, knowing you and your charismatic ways), will be able to ride free on your sleds, flying though the snow, out in the wilderness you loved so deeply.

 Peace.